Valks-Games/sankari/.github/DOCUMENTATION.md

 ### Tokens

-The Tokens class provides a way of tracking CancellationTokenSource's and allowing to cancel them at anytime.
+The Tokens class provides a way of tracking CancellationTokenSource's and allows to cancel them at anytime.

 `CancellationTokenSource Create(string name, int timeout = 0)` create a token with a specified timeout